Panthaweekan/OOP-Project-UPBEAT/README.md

    - try to connect SpringFramework (hardcord)

  # Plan now (13/3/2023)
+ +++ Write Documentation and Presentation Slide for today afternoon presentation
    - Do all tester and simply code from feedback (done) -> implement List for Parser and AST (done)
    - Do elevaluator for game-state!
 (90 % done)
    - Test Game-State (Coverage or not)